mialkin/docs/tools/prometheus.md

 [↑ Prometheus](https://prometheus.io) is an open-source systems monitoring and alerting toolkit.

+Prometheus page at localhost is <http://localhost:9090> or <http://host.docker.internal:9090>.

 Prometheus collects and stores its *metrics* as *time series* data, i.e. metrics information is stored with the timestamp at which it was recorded, alongside optional key-value pairs called *labels*.

 A **metric** is a quantitative measure of some characteristic.